馃寧 Empowering People with Integrative Care

 Learning objectives

-Upon completing our program titled "Integrating Osteopathic Tenets in Evidence-Informed, Person-Centered, and Culturally Sensitive Care," you will have the skills and knowledge to:
+Upon completing our program titled "Clinical Reasoning in Osteopathic Care: Person-Centered, Integrative, and Evidence-Informed Approaches", you will have the skills and knowledge to:

 馃幆 Critically appreciate the historical context of osteopathy's beginnings, which combined an integrative approach blending Western socio-cultural health belief systems with traditional/complementary and integrative medicines (interactions between A.T.
 Still and Native Americans).